 When we moved into this house there was a hot water tap.
 We never used it -it wasn’t hot enough to make a good cup of tea, so we never really saw the use of it, in fact it was unplugged.
 Since we already had a hole in the counter top we replaced it with the hands free soap dispenser and use it all the time.

 I love the convenience of the hands free faucet and soap dispenser.
 It’s so handy when you’re cooking and have messy hands and especially for the kids.
 Want your kids to use soap every time they wash their hands?
 Get a hands free dispenser and they’ll love using it. 😉

 Over the sink, in the pass through window I added some pretty planters.

 I love the way they add a little green to the space.

 We also were in need of a new coffeemaker and tea kettle.
 We partnered with Hamilton Beach for a coffee maker, tea kettle, and toaster.

-I like to have a little tea and coffee station in the kitchen, with all the supplies together since we use them so many times a day.
+It’s nice to have a little tea and coffee station in the kitchen, with all the supplies together since we use them so many times a day.
 I love the beautiful stainless steel finish on the Hamilton Beach 12 Cup Programmable Coffeemaker.
-I also love that the coffeemaker is programmable too, so we’ve been able to wake up to freshly brewed coffee -what a treat!
+We also love that the coffeemaker is programmable, so we’ve been able to wake up to freshly brewed coffee -what a treat!
 We also got the Stainless Steel Kettle.
 I tend to have a coffee in the morning and then drink tea all day long.
 I love that the kettle is cordless and has a pop-up lid -so convenient.